claus-codes/tutorials/README.md

 }
 console.log('Result of divide()', divide(8022, 6)); // 1337
 ```
-Variable `divide` is assigned a function expression as a value.
-Variables can be called like functions when their *value is a function*.
+Variable `divide` is assigned a function expression as a value that performs simple division.

+`divide()` is then *called like function*, because it's *value is a function*, executing the function code in the example.

+const log = console.log;
+log('I got tired of writing console all the time'); // "I got tired of writing console all the time"
+Functions can be passed around like any value, with some limitations.

 ### Arrow functions